PritamChakrabortyShuvo/Docker/Docker-Fundamentals-and-Advanced-Techniques.md

 ```bash
   docker container prune
 ```
 You will be prompted to confirm the action.
-To skip the confirmation prompt, use the ```-f``` or ```--force``` flag
+To skip the confirmation prompt, use the **-f** or **--force** flag
 ```bash
   docker container prune -f
 ```
 ### Why a Docker container exits?

-Docker containers are like tasks—they start running when they have something to do and stop when they're done.
-They're designed to run a specific job or process, and once that job is finished, the container stops.
+Docker containers are like tasks—they start running when they have something to do and stop when they're done. **They're designed to run a specific job or process, and once that job is finished, the container stops**.
 So, containers run only as long as the task inside them is running.

 ### How to Keep the Container Running?